Dong Zhuo: Dong Zhuo retreats to Chang'an

 In the same year, regional officials and warlords around the country formed a coalition force and launched a punitive campaign against Dong Zhuo.
-In response, he sent a detachment to intercept the coalition vanguard led by Sun Jian, and ordered his son-in-law, Niu Fu, to supply the fortress of Mei with 30 years' worth of rations.
+In response, he sent a detachment to intercept the coalition vanguard led by Sun Jian, and ordered his son-in-law, Niu Fu, to supply his fortress and manor of Mei, also known as "Meiwu" (郿坞) or Ten-Thousand Year Fortress (万岁坞), with 30 years' worth of rations, where he had planned to centralize his power or retire in safety behind its fortified walls built to be seven zhàng in height and thickness.
 After his subordinates Hua Xiong, Hu Zhen, and Lu Bu were defeated by Sun Jian at Yangren, Dong Zhuo sent Li Jue to propose a marriage between Sun's son and Dong's daughter, and split the empire between the two families.
 Sun Jian refused and prepared to attack Luoyang.

 Dong evacuated everyone in Luoyang and moved them to Chang'an in the west.
 Before the relocation, Dong ordered his troops to ransack the tombs of the late Han emperors for treasures, seize valuables from the wealthy residents in Luoyang, and burn down the palaces and anything that might be useful to the coalition.

 Then the chancellor assembled his forces in the city and personally led them to ambush the approaching army.
 Dong's ambush failed and he was driven back by Sun Jian.
 He ordered Lu Bu to lead a cavalry force back to the city to halt Sun's progress before he took flight for Mianchi.
 Sun Jian broke through one of the eastern gates and defeated Lu Bu, taking the city.